meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 4. What is dietary fiber?
 	1. meant to help with bulking of stool and aid in absorption of nutrients
 5. What are the different ways the body can produce glucose?
+	1. what the fuck does this mean lmao
 6. What are the functions of protein in the body?
+	1.
 7. What are complementary proteins?
 8. What do trans fatty acids do to cholesterol?
 Raise or lower?
 Which type of cholesterol?
 9. What are the functions of cholesterol in the body?